 “Whoever shall know them shall not taste death.”

-The Coptic verb used here for “know” can mean wrap (someone in), garment, contain, and value.
+In this passage, the Coptic verb that is used for “know” can mean: wrap (someone in), (wear or put on a) garment, contain, and value.

 When I recognized the meaning of Thomas 19 and came to know my true family, I embarked on the Way.
 I was not alone on this quest.
-The first one to guide me was my soul—a wise and loving immortal helper.
+The first relative I met was my soul—a wise and loving immortal helper.
 She said I should think of her as Mother’s daughter, an aspect of the Holy Spirit.
 Rather more like my personal Holy Spirit.
-But she made clear that I should continue to ask Father or Mother for the important things I need.
+But she made it clear that I should continue to ask Father or Mother for the important things I need.

-Christ, my older brother, helps out just as much.
-He oversees my teachings, and guides me to read ancient texts and certain parts of the Bible.
+Christ, our older brother, helps out just as much.
+He oversees my soul’s teachings and guides me to read certain texts in the Bible and elsewhere.
 More often of late, he speaks directly to me in a way that I’m learning to understand.
 Day and night, Brother corrects and/or praises my thoughts and actions.
 My entire family is always with me, of course.
 Each of them helps me in their own way.
 And I feel forever safe, because I belong to my family and they belong to me.

 “The meek shall inherit the earth.”